f-hafner/f-hafner.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Research Software Engineer at the Netherlands eScience Center and work on projects in the social sciences and NLP.
+I am a Research Software Engineer at the Netherlands eScience Center.
+I build and apply software for statistics, machine learning, NLP and information retrieval.

-As an economist I designed relational databases and used causal research designs, machine learning and numerical optimization to answer research questions about the labor market.